International-Data-Spaces-Association/InformationModel/examples/README.md

 ## Example PART1: European traffic data provider)

 The hypothetical "Highway monitoring and statistics agency" acts as a data provider [PART1](PART1.ttl).
 It maintains a large-scale infrastructure for monitoring, analysis and prediction of highway utilization statistics in European context.
-The agency has deployed a range of mobile connectors (e.g. CONN1) for distributed collection and publication of geo-tagged, regional sensor data, likewise a secure connector (CONN2) for sharing valuable statistics reports and predictions.
+The agency has deployed a range of mobile connectors (e.g. CONN1) for distributed collection and publication of geotagged, regional sensor data, likewise a secure connector (CONN2) for sharing valuable statistics reports and predictions.